 “Am I capable of driving in Iceland in winter?”

-Before our trip, I read a lot about driving in Iceland in winter and talked to people who’d already done it to have an idea of what I could expect.
-I feel quite comfortable in the car and bad weather conditions don’t tend to scare me.
+Before our trip, I read a lot about driving in Iceland in winter and talked to people who'd already done it to have an idea of what I could expect.
+I feel quite comfortable in the car and bad weather conditions and winter driving don't tend to scare me.

 Dad is the same.
 He'll never take unnecessary risks – we did stay in when it stormed heavily one day and there was an official recommendation not to drive – but he's not afraid to take a bumpy road or drive in the dark in the rain, for example.

-Ask yourself this question: are you a confident winter driver in your own country?
+Ask yourself this question: are you confident winter driving in your own country?
 If the streets near your house are iced over, does it make you panic?
 Do you know what to do if you encounter black ice?
-Can you keep cool on a particularly nerve-wracking stretch of icy road?
+Can you keep cool on particularly nerve-wracking icy roads?

-If none of those situations stress you out, you’re good to go.
-And even then: when you rent a car in Iceland, you’ll get a sturdy, high-up 4×4 which for many people will be a much more reliable car in winter conditions than what they’re used to driving at home.
+If none of those situations stress you out, you're good to give driving in Iceland in winter a try.
+And even then: when you rent a car in Iceland, you'll get a sturdy, high-up 4×4 which for many people will be a much more reliable car in winter driving conditions than what they're used to driving at home.

 As with most things in travel, just use your common sense.
 If you want to visit something off the main road but you're feeling uncomfortable driving there, don't do it.
 And if you're traveling with company, discuss beforehand who is comfortable driving the harder parts.

-I hoping I’m getting across that driving around Iceland in winter is not something only the crazy would do.
-The ring road, where you’ll spend 90% of your time driving, is a nice big concrete road where only very bad weather conditions will bother you.
+I hope I'm getting across that driving in Iceland in winter is not something only the crazy would do.
+The Iceland ring road, where you'll spend 90% of your time driving, is a nice big concrete road where only very bad weather driving conditions will bother you.

 It is, however, important to realize that those weather conditions can occur and that when they do, they're not to be messed with.